aiven/aiven-docs/docs/products/kafka/howto/use-kafka-topic-catalog.md

 :::note

-- The **Claim topic** is active only if governance is enabled for your organization.
+- The **Claim topic** option is available only if governance is enabled for your organization.
-- If you are not a member of the project associated with the topic, you receive an error message indicating **Not a project member** when you attempt to access the topic page.
+- If you are not a member of the project associated with the topic, you receive a **Not a project member** error message when you attempt to access the topic page.
+- If a group has claimed this topic, you can view the details on the **Approvals** page under **Governance**.

 :::